We believe that preparation for ministry

 The Community Catholic Church of Canada finds its roots in the Old Catholic Church, which much like the Anglicans, broke away from Rome.
 Like the Anglicans, we have valid orders and apostolic succession and are part of a network of independent catholic churches around the world.
 We are grounded in the seven sacraments and the beauty of liturgical expression of the church, but we are inclusive and progressive in our theological view.
 We follow Christ and his teachings, especially his Two Great Commandments.

 St. Francis Seminary is the educational arm of the CCC.
 Here, we prepare and equip Deacons and Priests for ministry in our church and for the greater world.
 We train clergy who have come to us from other denominations.
 We also prepare candidates who have received degrees but have not yet been ordained.

-Most of our sessions are held online with Skype but there are occasions that call for onsite gatherings, training and meetings in Niagara-on-the-Lake.
+Most of our sessions are held online but there are occasions that call for onsite gatherings, training and meetings in the Niagara area.